My Deco Diver Course

 - Students must possess a level of physical and mental fitness suitable for the pressures of diving in the wreck environment, to a depth of 150 fsw.

 As divers, we love our equipment!!
 Modern dive equipment enables us to do what we do.
 The class is a good opportunity for you to discuss equipment options and then make educated decisions about what might work best for you and the way you want to dive.

-Bring the minimum required, bring what you have, and bring lots of questions, but I would suggest you hold off on most major new equipment purchases until after the class.
-I have some equipment for you to try and compare.
+Bring the minimum required, bring what you have, and bring lots of questions, but I would suggest you hold off on most major new equipment purchases until after the class, or you speak with me.

 Please feel free to get back to me at any time with questions.